jurerotar/Pillage-First-Ask-Questions-Later/README.md

 whenever life gets in the way, and for the game to respect that.

 I want this game to be a more accessible, customizable and time-friendly version of Travian.

-# Roadmap

-See the [ROADMAP.md](/docs/ROADMAP.md) for a full list of supported & upcoming features.

 # Contributing